saiftynet/POOPPI/Pong/Readme.md

 # Pong

 Game of Pong.
 Two player, using Up/Down cursor keys and A/Z. UTF8 sprites.
-Angle dtermined by point of contact.
+Angle determined by point of contact.
 Scores displayed using UTF8 block characters.

 ## Files: